Common Questions about Study Abroad Worldwide

 What is the necessary GPA for a successful application?

-To apply with the International Office you need a GPA of at least 3.0.
-Some partner univerisites require a 2.0 or 1.0.
+To apply with the International Office you don't need a particular GPA score.

 Do I need a recommendation letter?